nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Cell
-All data on Nervos CKB is stored in cells.
+All data on Nervos CKB is stored in Cells.
 Cells are the primary state units in CKB, within them users can include arbitrary states.

-A cell has 4 fields: `capacity`, `data`, `type` and `lock`.
+A Cell has 4 fields: `capacity`, `data`, `type` and `lock`.

 #### Synonyms
 - [Micro-State](#micro-state)